 Note-key points are plotted so as to be mapped linearly to the set ( 2D-Interval, Cents (pitch height) ).
 That is,

 note-key points of C, D, and E are plotted on a straight line only if D is tuned at the just center (mean) point of C and E (Meantone).

-- You can also play Harmonic-Series tones, their note-key buttons justly positioned on the board.
+- You can also play Harmonic-Series tones, their buttons justly positioned on the board.

-- Do not play under a large sound volume.
-Do not play too long hours at a time.
-Take enough breaks.
+- Play under a moderate sound volume.
+Do not play too long hours at a time; Take enough breaks.

 - If instrument sounds are unpleasant in any way, stop playing immediately.

 - Download the linked zip file (Intervalon20170114.zip, 7.3MB) containing the latest Intervalon folder.

 - (After malware scan,) unblock the zip file (right-click -> Properties -> Unblock), and unzip it (right-click -> Extract All).

 - The folder has in it Intervalon.exe, three DLL's, 'Soundfonts to use' folder, Intervalon.ini, and a text file with additional info.

 You can put it (or later move it) anywhere you have write-permission (for .ini file to be updated.
 Windows Registry is not used).